You are here

 Tampa Electric Company (TECO) offers financial incentives for a range of energy-efficient equipment from lighting and air conditioning (including chillers) to heat pump water heaters and motors, as well as for envelope improvements such as insulation and window film.
 TECO also offers free basic energy audits and very low-cost comprehensive energy audits (for facilities of greater than 100,000 sf or with peak demand over 500 kW) to evaluate facility energy use and opportunities for energy efficiency improvements.

-Jacksonville Electric Authority (JEA) offers a variety of efficiency incentives through its InvestSmart program.
-Rebates are available for lighting, HVAC, building envelope upgrades, appliances, and custom projects.
+Jacksonville Electric Authority (JEA) offers a variety of incentives for lighting, HVAC, building envelope upgrades, water heating, and appliances through the InvestSmart with JEA program.
+Custom incentives are also available.

-Several municipal utilities also offer modest equipment rebates to commercial customers.
+Several municipal utilities in Florida also offer modest equipment rebates to commercial customers.
 These are profiled at the Database for State Incentives for Renewables and Efficiency (DSIRE) site.

 What load management/demand response options are available to me?